 You will be in Court on a regular basis and will regularly advise clients on a range of local government, planning, housing and civil matters.
 As your practice becomes more developed, and given the expertise of Chambers in planning law, you will be instructed on planning inquiries, some of which may last for weeks.
-There is also an experienced team of junior immigration practitioners at Cornerstone, who have enjoyed early opportunities to argue administrative law principles in the Tribunal setting far sooner than they might expect to be in the Administrative Court.
 Many junior members are led by more senior members in large and complex public inquiries or within the higher courts exposing them to a level of work wholly beyond their call.
 Junior members are also used to taking on work at short notice, such as seeking and responding to applications for urgent injunctive relief.

 There is an informal 'open door' policy at Cornerstone which means that junior members feel comfortable asking for help on their cases from more experienced members.
 There will be many occasions in your life as a junior tenant where you will encounter a seemingly insurmountable point which suddenly becomes far more manageable once you have had a chance to discuss it with someone else.

 We also encourage you to develop your skills and broaden your horizons by seizing opportunities such as Pegasus Scholarships.